Psychology Internship Program

 - Women’s Health Clinic

 - Psychosocial Rehabilitation and Recovery Center

 Psychology Service Staff

-Most are involved in the training program as either major or secondary supervisors.
+Most staff members are involved in the training program as either major or secondary supervisors.
 Some supervisors hold faculty appointments at universities in the Chicago area and are active in funded research endeavors.
-Our ability to provide both broad-based generalist training in clinical core competencies and a tailored internship experience reflects our wealth of rotational placements and supervisors at Hines concurrent with a relatively small internship class.
+Our ability to provide both broad-based generalist training in clinical core competencies and a tailored internship experience reflects our wealth of rotational placements and supervisors at Hines.

 Psychology Training Programs

-Psychology has supported a psychology practicum program since 1947, and a Psychology Internship since 1950.
+The Psychology Service at Hines VA has enjoyed a long tradition of training future psychologists.
+The service presently maintains externship, internship and fellowship training programs that are designed to foster collaboration between externs, interns and fellows.
+The Psychology Service has supported a psychology practicum program since 1947, and a Psychology Internship since 1950.
 The program has been formally accredited by APA since 1976.
 Seven interns are funded within our Internship Program this year.
 Psychology also maintains a postdoctoral fellowship training program in Clinical Psychology with five emphasis areas:

 - Trauma and Posttraumatic Stress Disorder

 - Integrated Care Psychology/Primary Care Mental Health Integration

 - Geropsychology & Integrated Care